 Read for a Degree is an English expression which implies that you are an undergraduate and expresses the reality of much of Higher Education.
-Heading to university is a goal for many and can open the door to many interesting and rewarding opportunities.
-We encourage you to start reading now if you are interested in pursuing a university education.
+Heading to university is a goal for many and can open the door to a myriad of interesting and rewarding opportunities.
+We encourage you to start reading now if you are interested in pursuing a university Will you go straight to university?
+Will you take a gap year, or is the step into the workforce what will be right for you?

+education.
 Read around your subject of interest and prepare yourself not only for what lies ahead, but also for your university application.
 You will find some suggested readings on the following pages.